moorepants/dissertation/systemidentification.rst

    Four bar charts showing the number of runs that are potentially usable for model identification.
 These include runs from the treadmill and pavilion, one of the four primary maneuvers, and were not corrupt.

+The processed data provides filtered signals that correspond to the coordinates and speeds outlined in our models, Chapters :ref:`eom` and :ref:`extensions`.
+We were even able to estimate the path of the wheel contact points on the ground.
+The quality of the data is high with little to no missing data and complete description of the dynamic state through time.
+Figures :ref:`figTreadmillTimeHistory` and :ref:`figPavilionTimeHistory` give examples of the processed data for the two environments.

 .. _figTreadmillTimeHistory: